-Zheng Wang is currently a Carnegie Fellow at New America.
-He is the Director of the Center for Peace and Conflict Studies and an Associate Professor in the School of Diplomacy and International Relations at Seton Hall University in New Jersey.
-He is also a Global Fellow at the Kissinger Institute on China and the United States of the Woodrow Wilson International Center for Scholars and a Senior Visiting Fellow at China Center for Collaborative Studies of the South China Sea, Nanjing University, Nanjing, China.
+Dr. Zheng Wang is the Director of the Center for Peace and Conflict Studies (CPCS) and a Professor at the School of Diplomacy and International Relations at Seton Hall University.
+Dr. Wang is currently a Fellow at New America’s International Security Program, a Global Fellow at the Kissinger Institute on China and the United States of the Woodrow Wilson International Center for Scholars, and a member of the National Committee on United States-China Relations (NCUSCR).
+He is also a nonresidential Senior Fellow at The China Center for the South China Sea Studies in Nanjing University, China.

 Dr. Wang is the author of the Columbia University Press book Never Forget National Humiliation: Historic Memory in Chinese Politics and Foreign Relations .
 This book received International Studies Association’s The Yale H. Ferguson Award which “recognizes the book that most advances the vibrancy of international studies as a pluralist discipline.”
 The Japanese version of the book was published in Japan in 2014.
 His new book, Memory Politics, Identity and Conflict: Historical Memory as a Variable will be published soon by Palgrave Macmillan.
 He also has another new book on the South China Sea disputes and China’s new diplomacy which is under contract with Oxford University Press.